Adicitus/bootdotdev.backbone/README.md

 2. Backbone Client:
    - Holds a private key and ID assgned by a server.
-   - Connects to the a single single server.
+   - Connects to the a single server.
    - Sends Client-Client messages to other clients.
    - Receives Client-Client messages from other clients.
    - Sends Client-Server messages to: